 - Chronic pain

 - Long term instability of the ankle joint

 The prognosis for ankle sprains that are diagnosed and managed well is excellent.
 The prognosis for recurrent ankle sprains that are treated and managed well is also excellent.
 Severe injuries with extensive ligament damage that require surgical intervention also have a good prognosis if managed well, and rehabilitative therapy is aggressively pursued to prevent long term complications.

 When to contact the doctor or hospital? / How to identify the emergency or complications?

-It is advisable to seek medical attention if there are any pain and swelling, combined with the difficulty in bearing weight on the affected joint.
+It is advisable to seek medical attention if there is any pain and swelling combined with difficulty bearing weight on the affected joint.
 It is advisable to rule out an ankle fracture or severe sprains before resorting to self-care.